-Name, Address, and Age Position(s) Held with Company Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Director Other Directorships Held by Director Jillian L. Bosmann One Logan Square Ste.
-2000 Philadelphia, PA 19103 Age: 43 Assistant Secretary 2017 to present Since 2017, Partner, Faegre Drinker Biddle & Reath LLP (law firm).
+Name, Address, and Age Position(s) Held with Company Term of Office and Length of Time Served 1 Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Director Other Directorships Held by Director Michael P. Malloy One Logan Square Ste.
+2000 Philadelphia, PA 19103 Age: 64 Assistant Secretary 1999 to present Since 1993, Partner, Faegre Drinker Biddle & Reath LLP (law firm).
+N/A N/A Jillian L. Bosmann One Logan Square Ste.
+2000 Philadelphia, PA 19103 Age: 44 Assistant Secretary 2017 to present Since 2017, Partner, Faegre Drinker Biddle & Reath LLP (law firm).
 N/A N/A

-- \ Each Director oversees 57 portfolios of the fund complex, consisting of the series in the Company (48 portfolios) and The RBB Fund Trust (9 portfolios). - 1.
+- Each Director oversees 59 portfolios of the fund complex, consisting of the series in the Company (52 portfolios) and The RBB Fund Trust (7 portfolios). - 1.
 Subject to the Company's Retirement Policy, each Director may continue to serve as a Director until the last day of the calendar year in which the applicable Director attains age 75 or until his or her successor is elected and qualified or his or her death, resignation or removal.
 The Board reserves the right to waive the requirements of the Policy with respect to an individual Director.
 The Board has approved waivers of the policy with respect to Messrs.
-Brodsky, Giordano, Sablowsky and Straniere.
+Brodsky, Giordano, Reichman, Sablowsky and Straniere.
 Each officer holds office at the pleasure of the Board until the next special meeting of the Company or until his or her successor is duly elected and qualified, or until he or she dies, resigns or is removed. - 2.
 Mr. Sablowsky is considered an "interested person" of the Company as that term is defined in the 1940 Act and is referred to as an "Interested Director."
 Mr. Sablowsky is considered an "Interested Director" of the Company by virtue of his position as a senior officer of Oppenheimer & Co., Inc., a registered broker-dealer.